rebelsky/sams-assorted-musings-reflections/preparing-for-teaching-online-2020-03-07.md

 vision-impaired students.
 Of course, text chat is less accessible to some physically impaired students.
-Text chat can also help some quieter students feel more comfortable speaking up in class since they have the tie and ability to carefully compose their comments.
+Text chat can also help some quieter students feel more comfortable speaking up in class since they have the time and ability to carefully compose their comments.
 Slack is one of the more popular chat applications and seems to have seen growth not only in the computing community but also in Digital Humanities and beyond.